dstodev/palworld-server/README.md

 ## Backups

-This script creates a backup of important server files in `./backups/`:
+This script creates a backup of important server files to `./backups/`:
 `./script/backup.sh --force`

-Backups are created automatically when the server is stopped.
-You can further automate them using e.g. a cron job.
+Backups are created automatically when the server is stopped via `stop-server.sh`.

+You should schedule automatic backups using e.g. a cron job.
 See `./script/backup.sh` for details.

 ### Restore from backup